 Field-hunting tip

-Look in basaltic vugs and vesicles country — that is the host setting where tschernichite typically forms.
+Look in basaltic vugs and vesicles country, the host setting where tschernichite typically forms.
 If you start seeing heulandite, stilbite, quartz in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.